CleonWong/cleonwong-site/_drafts/mui-tutorial.md

 $ yarn start
 ```

-Enter `http://localhost:3000/` in your browser to view youor React app.
+Enter `http://localhost:3000/` in your browser to view your React app.

 # Understanding the default `Theme` object